Srinath-N-R/Implement-Neural-Nets-From-Scratch/README.md

-**Neural Network Experiment Documentation**
+# Neural Network Experiment Documentation

-**Overview**
+## Overview

-This project is a hands-on experiment to understand neural networks, specifically to see how forward and backward prop works.
+This project is a hands-on experiment aimed at understanding neural networks, specifically focusing on the mechanics of forward and backward propagation.
+It utilizes the Fashion-MNIST dataset and supports model evaluation, inference, and visualization.
+Additionally, it implements various activation functions and the ADAM optimizer.

-Fashion-MNIST dataset is used.
-Model Evaluation, Inference and Visualization is supported.
+## Note

-Also, activation functions and ADAM optimizer are implemented.
+- Run the experiment in a Jupyter Notebook.

-**Note:**
+- Helper functions are provided in `nn_model.py`.

-Run the experiment in the Jupyter Notebook.
-The helper functions are present in nn_model.py.
+- This experiment serves as a learning tool to gain a better understanding of neural networks.
-This experiment was to help me understand neural networks better, and itis not for production use.
-The code is straightforward, prioritizing learning over efficiency.
+- It is not intended for production use, and the code prioritizes simplicity over efficiency.